entando/entando-docs/vuepress/docs/v6.3/docs/reference/caching-and-clustering.md

 ### Cache Management

-When a new replica of an Entando App joins a cluster of applications the cache
+When a new replica of an Entando App joins a cluster of applications the cache is replicated to that node.
+If the cache is very large or the network is slow this may add to the total startup time of the new instance.
+Existing instances will continue to function.